 The most efficient way to day trade is to pick one stock or Exchange Traded Fund (ETF) and trade it every day.
 For example, you could just pick the SPDR S&P 500 (SPY) or Apple Inc. (AAPL).
 These are not recommendations, just examples.
 For some ideas on stocks to trade, check out the Best Day Trading Stocks page.
 You may find a stock you like there, or you may find one on your own.

 Pick a stock that does lots of volume (so you can scale up your position size as you get better) and that also has a decent amount of movement.
-It should move enough that you see several large price swings in the morning, and potentially after the lunch hour if you want to keep trading that long.
+It should move enough that you see several large price swings in the morning (the ideal time for day trading), and potentially after the lunch hour if you want to keep trading that long.

 Screening Daily For Day Trading Stocks

-Some people prefer to scan daily for stocks making big moves, and then trade those.
+Some people prefer to scan daily for stocks making big moves.
 This means the stocks you trade will likely change daily.

 You will need to pay for scanning software with this approach.
 I use Finviz Elite, as it provides real-time scanning, pre-market scanning, and loads of other features.